What is Magnetic Resonance Imaging?

 If any of the above risk factors apply, OAI will request a blood test to determine your BUN/Creatinine level and estimated GFR.
-If your GFR is lower than 60, the radiologist will review your medical history, evaluate the risks and benefits of contrast administration, and discuss the situation with your ordering physician if deemed necessary.
-OAI staff will explain the radiologist’s decision at the time of your appointment.
+If your GFR is lower than 30, the radiologist will review your medical history, evaluate the risks and benefits of contrast administration, and discuss the situation with your ordering physician if deemed necessary.

 - Can I move during the MRI scan?

 Relax and try to lie as still as possible when you are inside the scanner and when you hear the loud thumping sounds.
 Any movement can blur the images.
 For most MRI exams, you may reposition your arms or scratch an itch between image sequences, which last several minutes.
 However, it is important that you not move the body part being imaged until the entire exam is complete.
 Some MRI exams of the chest and abdomen may require that you hold your breath for 10 to 25 seconds at a time.
 This eliminates blurring in the image caused by breathing or other patient motion.

 - How is an MRI different from an X-ray?